LateJune/on-demand/notes.md

 9) pack analysis together and drop into the file share again?
 	- TODO: Need to understand how to move analysis back to host
+	- suspend process? kill all children?

-X) FUTURE - vboxheadless command has a record option
+10) FUTURE - vboxheadless command has a record option
 	- record all vm activies as webm and report back to home workstation

-### Old Vison Process- may 28th
-### Keeping for now
 ---

-1) start using virtual box cmdline
-	- box starts from a paused state with share folder already in place
-2) host linux machine miunts the share
-	- drops base 64 encoded file
-3) windows box monitors the share folder
-4) upon new file created, windows decodes the payload and sends off to wsl

----

 # TODO:
 DONE - linux host vbox start script - in the works

-DONE - mount script - in the works
+DONE - mount script
 	- needs to wait for folder to be available
 	- rather than hard coding a pass should allow anoymous login?

-wsl email analysis commands
-client app connector to linux host
+DONE - client app connector to linux host
 	- Needs to be nonspecific to os
-	- python qt window
+	- python tkinter window
-b64 encoder and send file to mnt point scp file transfer from host to external host
+DONE - b64 encoder and send file to mnt point
+DONE - scp file transfer from host to external host

 DONE - confirm ssh tunnel
 DONE - confirm localhost vnc after ssh tunnel

+- Shell script mnt/umnt for file transfer
+	- cron job watcher
+		- run as root b/c mnt permissions

+- Posh script grab new b64 file
+	- create the flag file on file copy to analysis folder
+	- wsl file analysis

 ## Setup and important commands within virtualbox

 vboxmanage showvminfo "Win 10 Ent"

-vboxmanage modifyvm "Win 10 Ent" --vrde on --vrdeauthtype null --vrdeport 3389 --vrdeaddress "0.0.0.0"
+vboxmanage modifyvm "Win 10 Ent" --vrde on --vrdeauthtype null --vrdeport 3389 --vrdeaddress "127.0.0.1"

 vboxmanage startvm "Win 10 Ent" --type headless